Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Introduction

-While the allocation of workload in MRS \cite{khamis2015multi,zhang2012centralized,gini2017multi} and the scheduling of tasks in human-autonomy collaboration \cite{johannsmeier2016hierarchical,karami2020task,creech2021resource} have been well studied, there has been limited research on the objective of optimally coordinating multiple humans in a MH-MR team.
-In the limited literature available, existing works on workload allocation in MH-MR teams that take human factors into account are still in a preliminary stage and have several drawbacks.
-Most methods only consider human performance metrics or task difficulty as indicators reflecting human decision-making ability without considering individual human cognitive workload \cite{malvankar2015optimal,ijtsma2019computational,talebpour2019adaptive}.
+While the workload allocation in MRS \cite{khamis2015multi,hardin2009using,miller2002playbook} and the scheduling of tasks in human-autonomy collaboration \cite{creech2021resource,gutzwiller2015human,tokadli2021evaluation} have been well studied, there has been limited research on the objective of optimally coordinating multiple humans in MH-MR team.
+In the limited literature available, existing works on workload allocation in MH-MR teams that take human factors into account are still in the preliminary stage and have several drawbacks.
+Most methods only consider human performance metrics or task difficulty as indicators reflecting human decision-making ability without considering individual human CWL \cite{ijtsma2019computational,talebpour2019adaptive}.

-However, cognitive workload, which measures the level of mental resources required to complete certain tasks \cite{debie2019multimodal}, serves as a vital factor that influences human ability to process environmental information and make decisions \cite{biondi2021overloaded,son2010age,roy2020can}.
-Therefore, neglecting this fundamental benchmark makes it difficult to effectively imitate and encode unstructured human decision-making processes.
-For example, a decrease in human performance could be the result of both cognitive overload and underload, making it challenging to determine the optimal task reallocation strategy (e.g., increasing or decreasing the current workload) without considering cognitive workload.
+However, CWL, which measures the mental capacity required to complete tasks \cite{debie2019multimodal}, serves as a vital factor that influences the human ability to process environmental information and make decisions \cite{harriott2015mental,biondi2021overloaded,roy2020can,heard2018survey}.
+Therefore, neglecting this fundamental benchmark makes it difficult to imitate and encode unstructured human decision-making processes.
+For example, a decrease in human performance could result from both cognitive overload and underload on the task, making it challenging to determine the optimal task reallocation strategy (e.g., increasing or decreasing the current workload) without considering CWL.

-Moreover, most existing approaches tend to build a model that encodes the relationship between system attributes, including contextual information and human factors, and the system performance, to serve as one-step rules for determining the optimal workload distribution \cite{malvankar2015optimal,talebpour2019adaptive,fusaro2021integrated,mina2020adaptive}.
-However, due to the complexity of a MH-MR team and the individual differences of humans and task scenarios, building a valid and generalizable model is a challenging task.
+Moreover, most existing approaches tend to build a model that encodes the relationship between system attributes, including contextual information and human factors, and the system performance, to serve as one-step rules for determining the optimal workload distribution \cite{fusaro2021integrated,mina2020adaptive}.
+However, building a valid and generalizable model is challenging due to the complexity of an MH-MR team and the individual differences between humans and task scenarios.
 Additionally, current workload allocation models are difficult to deploy in realistic MH-MR task scenarios as they mostly lack monitoring and assessment of contextual information and human states, and have barely been validated by real-world experiments.